RenderKit/embree/README.md

 types of geometry.
 This is achieved by introducing arrays of user geometries as a special geometry type.
 These objects do not contain a single user geometry, but a set of such geometries, each specified by an index.
-The user has to provide a user data pointer, bounding function as well as user defined intersect and occluded functions to create a set of user geometries.
-The user geometry to process is specified by passing its user data pointer and index to each invocation of the bounding, intersect, and occluded function.
-The bounding function is used to query the bounds of each user geometry.
+The user has to provide a data pointer per user geometry, a bounding function closure (function and user pointer) as well as user defined intersect and occluded functions to create a set of user geometries.
+The user geometry to process is specified by passing its geometry user data pointer and index to each invocation of the bounding, intersect, and occluded function.
+The bounding function is used to query the bounds of all timesteps of each user geometry.
 When performing ray queries, Embree will invoke the user intersect (and occluded) functions to test rays for intersection (and occlusion) with the specified user defined geometry.